 “Where am I going?”

+(You can ask yourself where you are going, but you can also use online therapy as a resource.)
 In 2018 I found myself asking that question daily, getting more and more concerned about my uncertainty.
 So, for 2019, I decided the year was going to be full of absolute, finite goals to use as stepping stones.
 One of those goals was to find 27 books to read for my 27th year.
 Quickly the coming of age narrative became a companion.
 Although I often went into books without any prior knowledge of their plots, somehow, they perfectly fit into the moments I needed them.
 So, what better way to celebrate a completed goal than to pass along some stones for others who might be looking for solid footing.
 Here are seven books to read for anyone going through it.

 1. Eleanor Oliphant Is Completely Fine By Gail Honeyman